dcSpark/milkomeda-documentation/docs/cardano/wrapped-smart-contracts/FAQs.md

 <p>

-Only the Layer 1 address bound to the WSC can control it.
+The WSC is like an extension of the Layer 1 address on another chain and only the Layer 1 address bound to the WSC can control it.
+Unfortunately the assets on the WSC cannot be recovered.

 </p>
 </details>